tangledhelix/bookmarklets/README.md

 A small collection of Javascript browser bookmarklets.

+I can't convince GitHub's Markdown parser to include the links here for dragging.
+Each `.js` file has the bookmarklet on line 1.

 ## count\_instapapers ##

 Counts the number of items on the currently displayed page at instapaper.com.